 - Minimum 3.0 cumulative grade point average (on a 4.0 scale) at an accredited two- or four-year college or university—with all pre-pharmacy required courses preferably taken at four-year institutions.

-- Meet the Course Equivalencies and pre-pharmacy course requirements.
+- Meet the pre-pharmacy course requirements and course equivalencies.

 Complete your PharmCAS Application

-- Familiarize yourself with the PharmCAS website in advance, so you can gather all the materials you will need to complete the application process.
+- Familiarize yourself with the PharmCAS website and the new PharmCAS application in advance, so you can gather all the materials you will need to complete the application process.
 You will find a step-by-step checklist and other helpful materials on the PharmCAS website.

 - Create your PharmCAS login account to obtain your PharmCAS ID number.